DaoCloud/DX-DMP-Public-Docs/skywalking/alarm.md

     silence-period: 5
     message: Response time of endpoint {name} is more than 1000ms in last 10 minutes.

-👇 自定义逻辑的 webhook
+👇 Webhook for custom logic
 webhooks:
 #  - http://127.0.0.1/notify/
 #  - http://127.0.0.1/go-wechat/

-👇 对接企业微信hook
+👇 Docking enterprise wechatHook
 wechatHooks:
   textTemplate: |-
     {